Urban-Analytics/dust/Projects/ABM_DA/experiments/pf_experiments/README.md

 This folder contains the codes used to run Kevin's experimentss on the StationSim particle filter.

-The code to run the experiments is in the [stationsim](../../stationsim) folder.
+The code to run the experiments is in the [stationsim](../../stationsim) folder ([particle_filter.py](../../stationsim/particle_filter.py) specifically).

-## pf_script.sh
+## pf_script-*.sh

-The script to get ARC working is pf_script.sh.
-It's the same as before except I've introduced the task array variable which makes this large parameter sweep a lot easier to run.
+These scripts run the particle filter.
+The python script is set up to take an integer command line argument which is an index to a list that determines the number of agents and particles to run in that experiment.

+The one for Arc creates a 'task array' which allows each experiment to be run as a separate job.

 ## Results